TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 <div id="important-note" class="lesson-note" markdown="1">

 Your JavaScript, for the most part, is run whenever the JS file is run, or when the script tag is encountered in the HTML.
 If you are including your JavaScript at the top of your file, many of these DOM manipulation methods will not work because the JS code is being run *before* the nodes are created in the DOM.
-The s123implest way to fix this is to include your JavaScript at the bottom of your HTML file so that it gets run after the DOM nodes are parsed and created.
+The simplest way to fix this is to include your JavaScript at the bottom of your HTML file so that it gets run after the DOM nodes are parsed and created.

 Alternatively, you can link the JavaScript file in the `<head>` of your HTML document.
 Use the `<script>` tag with the `src` attribute containing the path to the JS file, and include the `defer` keyword to load the file *after* the HTML is parsed, as such: